 - 1 lemon, sliced

 - 8 fresh mint leaves, (add to pitcher or individual glasses)

-Remove and discard tea bags, add agave, stir to combine.
+- Remove and discard tea bags, add honey, stir to combine.
 Add 6 cups chilled water to a half gallon pitcher, next add the tea and stir.
-Add sliced limes or lemons along with raspberries and fresh mint leaves.
+Add sliced lemons along with fresh mint leaves.
 Sever over ice and enjoy!